 Parking on the Reinhardt Waleska Campus is either designated for visitors or requires the display of a valid permit.
 The responsibility for finding a legal space rests with the motor vehicle operator.
 Inability to locate a convenient parking space is not a valid reason for violating parking rules and regulations.
 Please refer to the campus parking map for exact locations of specific parking permit designations.

 All University faculty, staff, dining facility employees, students, part-time employees, contractors, vendors or others who regularly park vehicles on Reinhardt property must register their vehicles with Public Safety and display a valid parking permit when parked on campus.
-Faculty, staff, and commuters who use more than one vehicle may register all vehicles with Public Safety and they will be issued a valid permit for these registered vehicles.
-Registration can be accomplished through orientation or online with the decals then obtained at the Public Safety office.
+The parking fee allows each student two parking decals during the academic year.
+Any additional decals will be $15 each.
+Resident students are only allowed one registered vehicle on campus.
+Faculty and staff who use more than one vehicle may register the vehicles with Public Safety and they will be issued a valid permit for those registered vehicles.
+Registration can be accomplished in person at the Public Safety office or online with the decals then obtained at the Public Safety office.
+Decals are not mailed.

 1. Reserved parking areas include but are not limited to “faculty and staff reserved” lots, loading zones, visitor spaces and other areas marked reserved for specific persons or functions.
 Depending on campus activities, Faculty and Staff parking lots will revert to open parking after 5 PM on weekdays and all day on weekends and holidays until 6 AM in the morning, when Reserved Status will re-apply and be monitored for violations.
 This open parking status will not apply to designated spaces, handicap spaces, fire lanes, loading/unloading, and service vehicles.
 Generally, loading zones are reserved for University vehicles and other authorized vehicles on official business.
 Drivers of private vehicles may use loading zones during actual loading and unloading of heavy or bulky material (30 minutes or less) with four-way flashers activated.
 After the car has been unloaded or loaded, the individual needs to move the vehicle to a legal parking space.
 Faculty, staff, and students may not park in parking areas reserved for visitors.